MicrosoftDocs/mesh-docs/mesh/Resources/mesh-release-notes.md

 ### Resolved product issues

+The following product issues have been fixed for this release:

 * In high-contrast mode, the descriptions for environments will not disappear.

+* Fixed a latency issue when joining an event that was passed onto the user, especially noticeable in custom environments.

 * The radio in the Lakehouse has a properly functioning button to start/stop playing music.